LucySchwarzenbacher/lucyblackriver.github.io/index.md

 nav: false
 ---

+# Introduction

+## Groupmembers
+* Lucia Schwarzenbacher
+* Dominik Lugstein

+## Description
+The principle is rather simple: challenges and the associated timeframe is posed that the users artistically have to implement.
+The topic is randomly chosen - to keep it short: be open for surprises.

+In our rating system, all of the artworks and corresponding challenges are listed and waiting for you to be discovered!
+You can show others some love by leaving a like for their masterpieces.

+Finally, the most liked posts are displayed in our virtual ranking and given the appreciation they deserve.
+We are eager to invite you to stumble over new-coming artists or even find talent and passion in yourself.

+## Targetgroup
+Colour Instinct is designed for creative masterminds and serves as a network for artists from all around the world.
+Even though there are numerous enormously talented people, only a few get the chance to share their art with others.
+Therefore, the main goal is that unnoticed artists receive the recognition they deserve.

 # License

 This tool is free for everyone to use, and modify, but don't try and sell it.